redsanket/spark/external/storm/guide/security/index.rst

 of the spout.
 It will also be called after new credentials are pushed, but may take up to a few minutes from the time the client finishes.

+It is expected that the Bolt or Spout involved will pull out the needed credentials and update any necessary state to start using the new credentials.
+If you want to rely on the plugins to get your credentials you do not need to do anything.
+The plugins should put the credentials in the correct places in the current Subject in the Security context for the workers.

-YCA Authentication
+YCA Based Authentication
 ------------------

 YCA v1 is not available for hosted multi-tenant storm.
 YCAv2 **must** be used.
-You can get a YCAv2 certificate using either Kerberos or by using a YCAv1 cert for a role in the ``griduser`` namespace with the role name matching the user name.
+You can get a YCAv2 certificate using either Kerberos or by using a YCAv1 cert for a role in the `griduser <https://roles.corp.yahoo.com/ui/namespace?action=view&id=902>`_ namespace with the role name matching the user name.
 Although this is generally reserved for launcher boxes, anyone with access to the box can get the corresponding certificate.